Chig-Beef/Nav/design/design.md

 ```

 ## Compilation
-Lexing is entirely completed before moving on.
-Parsing is entirely completed before moving on.
+All files are lexed seperately.
+All files are paresed seperately.
+Then everything is connected into a single program.
+Hoisting is then performed on this "mega-program."
-Semantic analysis is entirely completed before moving on.
+Semantic analysis is performed.
-Optimizaion is entirely completed before moving on.
+Optimization is performed.
+Emitting is performed.

 ## Ifs
 ```